darrenldl/docfd/README.md

 ---

-Navigating "OCaml Programming: Correct + Efficient + Beautiful" book PDF and opening it to location of search result via PDF viewer integration:
+Navigating "OCaml Programming: Correct + Efficient + Beautiful" book PDF and opening it to the closest location to the search result via PDF viewer integration:

 ![](screenshots/pdf-viewer-integration.jpg)